 The number of our audience using these sales/advertising channels has obviously grown by a large percentage, so we’re pleased to see entrepreneurs are making use of these opportunities to grow their traffic.

-The results from this question surprised us this year.
+The results of this question surprised us this year.
 Previously, when we asked our audience this question, these were the results:

 - 36% struggled to find the right product to sell